9 of Liverpool’s best bargain signings since winning the UCL in 2005

 Safe to say that’s proven to be the case.
 In the conversation as being the best left-back in the world, the Scot was signed from Hull City for £8million.
 That’s absolutely bonkers.

-The Spaniard’s form tailed off a little in the latter years of his Liverpool career, and he’s had a weird career path since, going from Napoli to the bench at Bayern and back again, before joining Milan last summer.
+The Spaniard’s form tailed off a little in the latter years of his Liverpool career, and he’s had a weird career path since, going from Napoli to the bench at Bayern and back again, before joining Milan, then Aston Villa and most recently Lazio.
+Phew.

-He kept 28 clean sheets in his first 50 league games for Liverpool, which remains a Premier League record, and won the Golden Glove award for three consecutive seasons.
+He kept 28 clean sheets in his first 50 league games for Liverpool and won the Golden Glove award for three consecutive seasons.

-Signed from Gremio, having being named player of the season in Brazil as a dynamic attacking midfielder, he adapted his game dramatically at Liverpool.
+Signed from Gremio, having been named player of the season in Brazil as a dynamic attacking midfielder, he adapted his game dramatically at Liverpool.

 The Denmark international made over 200 appearances for the Reds, showing the kind of dedication and professionalism that money can’t buy.